Groverkss/Synopsys/README.md

 - Firebase and Firestore
 - Google Cloud for hosting the bot on a virtual machine
 - `Discord.py` for functionality of discord bot
-- React for creating the frontend interface
+- React for creating the front-end interface

 For a detailed description regarding the current implementation check [this](#Implementation).

 ### Automated Chat Summarization

-Automated-summarization of text has been applied to quite a lot of genres including varities of articles, scientific papers and blogs.
+Automated-summarization of text has been applied to quite a lot of genres including varieties of articles, scientific papers and blogs.

 However, when compared to the above examples, very little work has been done in the field of chat summarization.
 This is because there are several problems associated with it due to fact that chats are inherently noisy, unstructured, informal and involves frequent shifts in topic.